How to Use List Comprehension in Python

 Aspectfor LoopList Comprehension

-Code LengthIt requires more lines.It is more concise as compared to for loop.
+Code LengthIt requires more lines.It is more concise than a loop.

-Suppose, we have a list of numbers and we want to create a new list that will display only the even numbers.
-We will try to use both for loop and list comprehension to understand the difference.
+Suppose we have a list of numbers and want to create a new list that will display only the even numbers.
+To understand the difference, we will try to use both for loops and list comprehension.

 Example using Traditional 'for' Loop: